Structure, Governance and Management

-How the charity is constituted: Company limited by guarantee, number 11651094
+The Foundation is constituted as a Company limited by guarantee, number 11651094

 In selecting individuals for appointment as trustees, the trustees are required by virtue of the Articles to have regard to the skills, knowledge and experience needed for the effective management of the Foundation.
-This has been complemented by undertaking a Trustee Skills Audit to inform future recruitment priorities.
+This has been complemented by undertaking regular Trustee Skills Audits to inform future recruitment priorities.

 Terms of Reference for the Board of Trustees are in place as well as Role Descriptions for the Chair, Treasurer and all trustees.
 All Trustees have also signed up to the Foundation’s Trustee Code of Conduct.